 PeriMenopausal Women: As women enter the perimenopausal years, usually in their 30’s or 40’s, hormone changes can create one or more of the following symptoms: hot flashes, night sweats, insomnia, loss of libido, weight gain, hair loss, depression, anxiety, and more, that become more severe around ages fifty to fifty-five when estrogen, progesterone, and testosterone permanently diminish and the metabolic system slows down (thyroid).

 One recent client, age 42, represents a more extreme example of estrogen dominance in her perimenopause years.
 She had a history of 13 miscarriages, heavy bleeding, cramping and excess weight that she found almost impossible to lose.
 Her difficulties with her periods had started with puberty.
 Her sister and mother both had hysterectomies and both had breast cancer.
 She expected to follow the same path.
 Her lab tests verified estrogen dominance.
-Our physician placed her on progesterone and natural thyroid booster and she has lost 32 lbs. on the HCG Diet program.
+Our provider placed her on progesterone and natural thyroid booster and she has lost 32 lbs. on the diet program.
 If she continues her regimen, she should greatly reduce her risk of breast cancer and avoid a hysterectomy.
 She will also reduce her risk of diabetes and heart disease.

 A more common example of a perimenopausal woman (or even a teenager) with estrogen dominance is one who has issues with her period which may include heavy or moderate bleeding, headaches, cramping or irregular or no periods.
 She may or may not be on some type of birth control.
 She may have skin eruptions.
 Often, weight is a serious issue and she may have bouts of irritability and moodiness, particularly during the week or two before her period.
 Her sleep may also be erratic and she may wake up tired.